Wiolarz/Polyspear/Documentation/multiplayer_doc.md

 - Pierożek wanted to write this code
 - high control over networking if needed
-- no need to learn Godot Networking and Rpc quircks
+- no need to learn Godot Networking and Rpc quirks
 - easier if deciding to support dedicated servers
-- we don't forsee any complex sync scenarios, we need
+- we don't foresee any complex sync scenarios, we need
   - sync game setup info (map + selected factions/armies)
   - send 2 coordinates when army/unit moves
-  - send some simple ids when buying building, swapping units, levelling up a hero etc.
+  - send some simple ids when buying buildings, swapping units, leveling up a hero etc.
-  - (maybe) send serialised replay/snapshot for reconnect after client state loss or to support save/load for multiplayer games
+  - (maybe) send serialized replay/snapshot for reconnect after client state loss or to support save/load for multiplayer games

 ## Why it's doable
-Player base at the start will be pretty hardcore, so asking players to setup a hamachi/other means to ease making multiplayer work on devlopers part makes is viable option.
+Player base at the start will be pretty hardcore, so asking players to setup a hamachi/other means to ease making multiplayer work on developers' part makes it a viable option.

 Some quality of life improvements like setting up some dedicated servers, so users can simply connect to them would be nice though.